crittrco/docs/unity-sdk.md

 1. Open up Unity to an existing project, or create a new project.
 2. Follow the instructions from the [official Unity documentation](https://docs.unity3d.com/Manual/upm-ui-giturl.html) using Crittr Unity SDK's [Github repo](https://github.com/crittrco/unity-sdk).

-?> We recommend using a specific release instead of using the master branch.
-You should use the tag of the newest release found [here](https://github.com/crittrco/unity-sdk/releases).
-Append the tag to the end of the clone url (e.g. with `v0.1.0`: `https://github.com/crittrco/unity-sdk.git#v0.1.0`)

 Once you have installed the SDK, you now have access the the Crittr API.
 Included in the SDK are the `CrittrReporter` and `CrittrCanvas` prefabs which exist in the `Assets/Prefabs` directory.
 For reference, `CrittrReporter` sends the reports whereas `CrittrCanvas` displays the manual reports UI.

 ![Crittr prefabs](/media/prefabs.PNG)